BZ-X800 Image Acquisition Settings

 - 2.Dark areas around the tissue present

-CODEX® utilizes the Z-stack functionality of the microscope software to take images of the tissue across multiple Z-planes.
-Per tissue, you will set the number of Z slices being taken per tile and the distance or z-step size (pitch) between each image.
+CODEX® utilizes the Z-stack functionality of the Keyence software to take images of the tissue across multiple Z-planes.
+To enable Z-stack ensure Z-stack is selected.
+Per tissue, you will set the number of Z slices being taken per tile and the distance (pitch) between each slice (each image).

 Akoya refers to the section of tissue that is imaged as a region.
 Single or multiple regions can be collected on a coverslip.
-CODEX analysis software only supports imaging of rectangular regions.
+Keyence software only supports imaging of rectangular regions.

 Examples of regions that can be taken: